A necessary prepping mindset begins with each of us as individuals.

 Enhanced Prepping Mindset Equals Better Decision-Making

 As you improve your prepping mindset, your decision-making process will also improve.
 Your decision-making will become more fine-tuned and accurate.
-This will increase your overall efficiency, effectiveness, and thoroughness.
+With it more refined, you will increase your overall efficiency, effectiveness, and thoroughness.

 The goal of your decision-making process is to be able to make decisions before an incident.

-If you find yourself in an unavoidable situation, you’ll be better able to make a positive decision.
+If you find yourself in an unavoidable situation, you’ll be better able to make a favorable decision.
 That decision will be one that minimizes the impact on you and your family.

 Improve Your Emotional and Physical Resiliency